PEAK-Legacy/Trellis/README.txt

    the listeners have first been notified of the change.
 (This guarantees that inconsistent views cannot occur.)

+7a.
+Deferred Recalculation: The recalculation of listeners (not the
+    notification of the listeners' out-of-dateness) must be deferred if a rule is currently being evaluated.
+When the last rule being evaluated is finished, all deferred recalculations must occur.
+This guarantees that in the absence of circular dependencies, no cell can ask for a value that's in the process of being calculated.)

 8. One-Time Notification Only: A value's listeners are removed from its listener collection as soon as they have been notified.
 In particular, the value's collection of listeners must be cleared *before* *any* of the